thomasldg7/AGI-project-29/README.md

 ### First Steps

+1) Clone or download the repository to your computer

+2) Open a Terminal or Shell window in the repository folder

+3) Install Vagrant

+### Initial Configurations

-### In Google Cloud Platform
+#### If you are using Google Cloud Platform
 1) Download the credentials from GCP to the terraform folder
 2) Update the terraform.tfvars and gcp-gke-provider.tf file to match with your GCP project and credential files name

-### In another cloud provider
+#### If your are using another cloud provider
-1) Download the credentials
+1) Download the credentials to the terraform folder
 2) Update the gcp-gke-cluster.tf file to match the desired cloud provider
 3) Update the terraform.tfvars and gcp-gke-provier.tf file to match with your cloud provider project

-###
+### Terraform Deployment
-1) Clone or download the repository to your computer

-2) Open a Terminal or Shell window in the repository folder

-3) Install Vagrant

-4) Execute the following command $export VAGRANT_VAGRANTFILE="Vagrantfile.vbox"
+1) Execute the following command $export VAGRANT_VAGRANTFILE="Vagrantfile.vbox"

-5) Bring the VM up with $vagrant up
+2) Bring the VM up with $vagrant up

-6) Connect with the VM $vagrant ssh mgmt
+3) Connect with the VM $vagrant ssh mgmt

-7) Access the terraform folder $cd terraform
+4) Access the terraform folder $cd terraform

-8) Connect to your project (in Google Cloud use gcloud auth login followed by gcloud config set project <name-of-your-project>
+5) Connect to your project (in Google Cloud use $gcloud auth login followed by $gcloud config set project <name-of-your-project>

-9) Initialize Terraform $terraform init
+6) Initialize Terraform $terraform init

-10) Plan the deployment $terraform plan
+7) Plan the deployment $terraform plan

-11) If no errors are reported apply the changes $terraform apply
+8) If no errors are reported apply the changes $terraform apply

-12) If everything went rigth, the application is now deployed (check the ingress IP in the Dashport of your Cloud Provider)!
+9) If everything went rigth, the application is now deployed (check the ingress IP in the Dashport of your Cloud Provider)!
 Enjoy our store!